reydelleon/civicdata.github.io/_posts/2015-03-04-gis-open-data-american-printing-house-open-street-map.md

 We taught volunteers how to use OSM's [Task Manager](http://tasks.openstreetmap.us/job/50) to load buildings and addresses, one neighborhood at a time, and made initial progress toward adding the data for the entire city into Open Street Maps.
 There is still a lot of work to be done to get all the buildings and addresses loaded, so please join us for Part 2 of the effort Saturday, March 21st at the American Printing House for the Blind.
 [Sign up here](http://www.meetup.com/Louisville-Civic-Data-Alliance/events/220786152/)

+For this event there is actually zero programming needed.
+All you need is a laptop, following written and spoken instructions, and an attention to detail.
+Any other skills are just a bonus.

 **CDA Work Before the Event**